plone/volto/docs/source/08-developer-guidelines/05-accessibility-guidelines.md

 If an element has an event listener on it and performs an action, but does not point to a proper URL, use a `<button>` and style with CSS to style.
 The reasoning is that the `<a></a>` HTML tag has specific behavior that screenreaders support and that screenreader users expect.

+## Make sure form elements have a label

+This is true for one-element forms as well, such as the "Search" form on the folder-contents component.
+Putting an icon on it does not convey any meaning to screenreader-users, therefore it needs to be clarified with an aria-label.